Icinga/icingaweb2-module-toplevelview/doc/01-Introduction.md

 With a caching layer, this view can aggregate thousands of status objects and make them easily available for overview and drill down.

-This view extends the status logic and behavior of Icinga Web 2 a bit, please see later chapters on details.
+**Hint:** Top Level View uses additional status logic for its views, see later chapters on details.

 ## Installation